sakokassounian/image_processing/README.md

 # image processing
 Specific solutions for document detection.
-I will describe the problems of Canny edge detection, but first let's talk about the gray scale images.
+I will describe the problems of Canny edge detection.

 ## Images are unique
 Every gray image has a unique: